 The prophet Joel foresaw an unprecedented manifestation of the Holy Spirit in the last days.
-"And it shall come to pass afterward that I will pour out My Spirit on all flesh; Your sons and your daughters shall prophesy, Your old men shall dream dreams, Your young men shall see visions.
-And also on My menservants and on My maidservants I will pour out My Spirit in those days (Joel 2: 28, 29).
+"And it shall come to pass afterward, that I will pour out my spirit upon all flesh; and your sons and your daughters shall prophesy, your old men shall dream dreams, your young men shall see visions: And also upon the servants and upon the handmaids in those days will I pour out my spirit" (Joel 2: 28, 29).

 Amazing and exciting exhibitions of talent will take place when the young and old experience the outpouring of God's Spirit as prophesied in this passage.
 Unprecedented talents, gifts, and abilities will be demonstrated in those who are so gifted by God.
 According to the prophet, young people will have enhanced visions and revelations of what God's purpose is for their lives.
-Yes, they will play a significant role in the last days.
+This will be affirmed and endorsed through the wisdom given to older Christians in dreams.